 ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Institutional and outside awards - No issues identified Continue to provide equitable access to Institutional and outside awards for men's and women's programs.
 Evaluate the equity of access to Institutional and outside awards on an annual basis.
 Director of Athletics, Associate Director of Athletics for External Affairs, Sports Information Director, Assistant to Director of Athletics (Broadcasting) Starting in Fall 2014 and continuing through 2019, review on an annual basis Support Services No issues identified Maintain parity among sport programs and evaluate compensation and promotion opportunities.
 Continue to monitor to ensure that there is equitable access to marketing services.
-Director of Athletics & Senior Associate Athletic Director of Athletics in collaboration with Human Resource and the Office of Equity, Access & Diversity Starting in Fall 2014 and continuing through 2019, review on an annual basis Recruitment of Student-Athletes No issues identified Maintain comparable equal opportunities for recruiting and appropriate dollars allocated for men's and women's teams.
-Should an inequity occur with respect to recruiting opportunities, a plan to address such inequity would be developed as necessary as part of an annual review.
+Director of Athletics & Senior Associate Athletic Director of Athletics in collaboration with Human Resource and the Office of Equity, Access & Diversity Starting in Fall 2014 and continuing through 2019, review on an annual basis Recruitment of Student-Athletes A larger proportion of recruiting expenses are attributed to men's teams, particularly because of the costs associated with tracking and traveling to view geographically spread out recruits for men's hockey.
+Track recruiting practices and opportunities to recruit student- athletes among men's and women's sports.
+Increase recruiting budget for women's sports in direct relation to expanded opportunities and scholarships for women's sports Monitor the opportunities of coaches and other personnel to recruit.
+2. Monitor the costs associated with recruitment to ensure that the resources are adequate for men's and women's programs.
+Monitor prospective student-athletes for men's and women's programs to ensure their treatment during campus visits is adequately equivalent.
 Director of Athletics &senior Associate Athletic Director/Senior Woman Administrator Starting in Fall 2014 and continuing through 2019, review on an annual basis Retention No issues identified Continue to maintain gender equity.
 GEC to review retention data.
 Continue to monitor to ensure that there will be equitable support services provided to all UNO sport teams.
 Director of Athletics, Senior Associate Athletic Director/Senior Woman Administrator, GEC Starting in Fall 2014 and continuing through 2019, review on an annual basis